Employee’s Facebook comments on same-sex marriage in church not gross misconduct

 One of Mr Smith’s colleagues complained about the comments.
 The Trust investigated, found that the comments amounted to gross misconduct and demoted Mr Smith, reducing his salary.
 Of particular concern to the Trust was the fact that he referred to being employed by them on his Facebook page and the effect his comments may thus have had on colleagues and stakeholders.

 Mr Smith brought a claim for breach of contract in the High Court, having failed to present a claim for unfair dismissal at the Employment Tribunal within the three-month time limit.

 Mr Justice Briggs in the High Court found that it “would be obvious to even the casual reader that [Mr Smith] used Facebook for personal and social rather than work-related purposes”.
-The judge then considered how readers would have become aware of the comments and found “no basis for the reader to make any connection between the postings and the Trust.”
+The judge then considered how readers would have become aware of his comments on same-sex marriage and found “no basis for the reader to make any connection between the postings and the Trust.”
 Looking at the comments themselves, the judge found that they were “not, viewed objectively, judgemental, disrespectful or liable to cause upset or offence,” and therefore found that posting the comments did not amount to gross misconduct and the Trust was not entitled to demote Mr Smith.
 He also found that demotion amounted to a wrongful dismissal, i.e. a dismissal in breach of contract.

 Mr Smith was only entitled to the difference in pay between his previous role and the demoted role for his 12-week notice period.
 The judge did, however, comment that if Mr Smith had brought a claim for unfair dismissal in the Employment Tribunal, he may well have received “substantial compensation for the unfair way in which he was treated.”
 The High Court does not have power to consider unfair dismissal claims.